feerness/feerness/README.md

 Here are some things I’m currently working on:

 - 🔭 I’m currently working on NeoVC.
-- 🌱 I’m currently learning Next.js and Astro.
+- 🌱 I’m currently learning Next.js.
-- ⚡ Fun fact: I can code with one hand while holding my cat in the other.

 •——————•°•✿•°•——————•